Overview

 The Loyalists were an important part of the American Revolution.
 While estimates vary, there were many Americans who chose to remain loyal to King George III and Great Britain.
 Many of these people were armed by the British and fought against the Rebels along side British and Hessian soldiers.
 Loyalist played crucial roles in scouting Rebel postions, guiding British forces through uncertain terrain and raiding Rebel strongpoints and supply depots.

-The were not natural concentrations of Loyalists.
-However, after the British captured New York City, Charleston and Savannah, loyalists flocked to these cities.
-At the War’s end, most Loyalist left with the British.
-Many resettled in Canada, the Bahamas, West Indies and Britain.
-Generally, most Loyalists were worse off after the Revolution and never regained pre-war wealth and/or social standing.
+There were no natural concentrations of Loyalists.
+However, loyalists flocked to these cities after the British captured New York City, Charleston, and Savannah.
+At the War’s end, most Loyalists left with the British.
+Many resettled in Canada, the Bahamas, West Indies, and Britain.
+Generally, most Loyalists were worse off after the Revolution and never regained pre-war wealth and social standing.

 In addition, many Native Americans also regarded themselves as Loyalists and fought against the Rebels.
 One of the most successful Native American leaders was Joseph Brant (Thayendanegea) who led both American and British forces in contesting control of western New York.
 After the Revolution, Brant moved with his followers to southern Ontario onto lands granted to them by the British government.
 Today’s Brantford, Ontario is named after him.